hundredrabbits/thebook/north_pacific_logbook.md

 Devines makes penne, using our last bag of fun-shaped pasta with Indian spices and tofu.
 "Experiment!" he says, handing me the bowl.
 I like Devine's experiments, he's got a gift for cooking with limited ingredients.
 He somehow always manages to prepare something delicious, something that feels fresh despite having no fresh ingredients.
 At this point in our trip, when all that's left are potatoes, dried radish and canned vegetables, it's an important skill.
 I'm not as inspired.

 ##### 0900
 We sail in and out of fog banks.
 Sailing in fog is hard on the eyes, it brings everything out of focus.
 I've got a massive headache from constantly turning my head to check up at the compass through the companionway door.
 I steer outside when the fog clears, and retreat indoors when it settles around us.
 Fog makes my clothes instantly damp.
-Devine drives, I read a collection of shorts, Golden Apples Of The Sun, by Ray Bradbury.
+Devine drives, I read a collection of shorts, *Golden Apples Of The Sun* by Ray Bradbury.

 We're sailing east into the wind, but it's hard, the waves make us yaw, and so self-steering is not possible today.
 Can't complain though, we are going forward.